bobbingwide/oik-clone/README.md

 - pushes the attached file, for attachments
 * - maintains relationships: e.g. post_parent and fields referencing other content
 * - maintains informal relationships: e.g. in post_content
+- reconciliation of content with a selected slave server.
+- cloning of new content to a selected slave server
 - pull content from other sites in a MultiSite installation
 - compare and update or import from self or a MultiSite site
 - clone virtual field - to display clones of current content

 New for version 2.0.0

+- Admin UI for reconciliation between the local installation and a selected slave site.
+- Also supports cloning of new content to the slave.

+This was originally developed as:

 * - Batch reconciliation: push and pull between the local installation and a selected slave site.
 - Per post setting to support selective cloning to slave servers

 oik-clone is dependent on the oik base plugin; using the oik-plugin as a library of functions sitting on top of WordPress.